Hewins Oak

 What's the difference between each?

 Oak is one of the most revered and widely used woods in the world, and it plays a significant role in various industries, from construction to woodworking, and from interiors to winemaking.
-The most common types of oak are English (Quercus robur), American (Quercus alba), and European (Quercus petraea), each with slightly different characteristics, aesthetic properties, and applications.
+The most common types of oak are English (typically referred to as Quercus robur), American (typically referred to as Quercus alba), and European (typically referred to as Quercus petraea), each with slightly different characteristics, aesthetic properties, and applications.

 Let’s have look at each of the species in more detail and learn why they are specified into different environments.